Teofils Biķis

-He was trained at the Moscow Conservatory under Lev Vlassenko, graduating in 1975.
+He born in Rucava and was trained at the Moscow Conservatory under Lev Vlassenko, graduating in 1975.
 That same year he won the Vianna da Motta International Music Competition and was appointed a teacher at the Novosibirsk Conservatory.
 In 1989 he was promoted to the Latvian Academy of Music, where he held a professorship and led the piano department.
 He served subsequently as the president of the European Piano Teachers Association's Latvian branch.